 The function of the Locational Pricing Calculator (LPC) is to determine the Real-time LMP values and Regulation and Reserve Clearing Prices on a five (5) minute basis.
 The LPC engine performs a pricing run solution where Integer Relaxation is applied to eligible Fast-Start resources only for the purposes of calculating LMPs and Ancillary Service MCPs.
-Real-time LMPs and Regulation and Reserve Clearing Prices are derived from the inputs of the latest approved Real-time Security Constrained Economic Dispatch (RT SCED) program solution, referred to as the reference case, for the target time at the end of the current five (5) minute interval.
+Real-time LMPs and Regulation and Reserve Clearing Prices are derived from the inputs of the latest approved Real-time Security Constrained Economic Dispatch (RT SCED) program solution. referred to as the reference case, for the target time at the end of the current five (5) minute interval.
 If there is not an approved RT SCED solution for the target time at the end of the current five (5) minute interval, LPC will use the most recent approved RT SCED solution prior to the target time as the reference case.
+LPC will use the offered in parameters for Energy and Reserves from the reference case as inputs as well as offered in parameters for Regulation that are effective at the target time for each LPC case solution.
 The Real-time LMPs and Regulation and Reserve Clearing Prices calculated by LPC are applied to each five (5) minute Real-time Settlement Interval ending at the LPC target time.
 In the event of an outage to RT SCED, the LPC will use the RT SCED case that best represents the conditions over the outage period as determined by the Market Operator.

 The LPC calculates LMPs for each of the PJM nodes in the state estimator model and for interface busses used as a proxy for transfers to and from PJM and external control areas.
-The Real-time LMPs are defined as the cost to serve the next increment of load at each node bus location for the current system, in the LPC pricing run, taking into account eligible resource Real-time offer prices and the buses' location with respect to transmission limitations and incremental system losses.
+The Real-time LMPs are defined as the cost to serve the next increment of load at each node, in the LPC pricing run, taking into account eligible resource Real-time offer prices and the nodes' location with respect to transmission limitations and incremental system losses.